Ambassadors Amish-Mennonite Church

-Ambassadors holds a separate annual Ministers’ Fellowship Meeting, holds an annual youth Bible school with a host congregation, and produces a monthly periodical, The Connector.
-Ambassadors churches are involved in the production and distribution of Beside the Still Waters and Still Waters Ministries.
-They are more conservative than Maranatha A.M., but not quite as conservative as Berea A.M.
+Ambassadors A.M. holds a separate annual Ministers’ Fellowship Meeting, holds an annual youth Bible school sponsored by a host congregation, and produces a monthly periodical, The Connector.
+Ambassadors A.M. churches are involved in the production and distribution of Beside the Still Waters and Still Waters Ministries, which facilities are located near the Cedar Spring Amish-Mennonite church.

 CONSTITUTION AND BYLAWS OF

 Ambassadors Amish-Mennonite Churches

 Article I. Name